ATM Hemayet Uddin: Political career

 He was involved in politics since his student days.
 From 1981 to 1983, he was the central president of the student organization Jamiat-e-Talabaye Arabia.
 In 1981, he led a siege of the Jatiya Sangsad (National Parliament) in a movement to demand 17 points for Alia Madrasah students, including the autonomy of the Bangladesh Madrasah Education Board.
-The movement was successful, and he was later honored by Bakibillah Khan, the first chairman of the autonomous Madrasah Education Board.
+The movement was successful, and he was later honored by Baqibillah Khan, the first chairman of the autonomous Madrasah Education Board.

 He began his political life with Muhammadullah Hafezzi, a pioneer of Islamic politics in Bangladesh.
 He played a significant role in Hafezzi's presidential campaign.
 After Hafezzi's death, he joined the Islami Shasantantra Andolan, now known as Islami Andolan Bangladesh, under the leadership of Syed Fazlul Karim.
 He held various positions within Islami Andolan Bangladesh, ultimately serving as the president of its undivided Dhaka metropolitan branch and later as a central joint secretary general.
 In the 1991 and 1996 national elections, he contested from the Bagerhat-4 constituency on behalf of Islami Shasantantra Andolan, a partner of the Islami Oikya Jote.
-In 2001, he ran for election from the Bagerhat-3 and 4 constituencies with the Islami Jatiyatabadi Oikyafront.
+In 2001, he ran for election from the Bagerhat-3 and Bagerhat-4 constituencies with the Islami Jatiyatabadi Oikyafront.
 In the 2002 undivided Dhaka City Corporation mayoral election, he was the mayoral candidate for Islami Shasantantra Andolan and secured the second position.

 He was imprisoned for a long time for protesting the demolition of the Babri Masjid.
 He was also involved in various political and social movements, including the anti-Farakka and Tipaimukh Dam movements in India, the Babri Masjid protection movement, protests against the persecution of Muslims in Myanmar, Palestine, Kashmir, and Xinjiang, and the anti-fatwa movement.